 As the tour continued, my jaw dropped even more when I noticed the many smart meeting spaces, ranging from outdated Swiss gondolas to honey-pot shaped cocoon houses and research pods straight from Antarctica!

 Seriously, how cool would it be to have a conference call with "Mountain View" (as they kept referring to the Google mothership) from inside one of those funky spaces?

 I could go on and on about the IT desk featuring a waiting area with PS3's and Nintendo Wii's, the "Library" where a poker game was in process or the "Water Lounge" where colorful fish can be observed from massaging chairs.
 However, I think you got the point that Google embraces an office culture where play is just as important as work.

 I believe that in their eyes, a relaxed employee is a productive employee.
 Plus, if you can essentially live at your workplace with all the amenities right there, you will naturally spend more time at work.
 Either way, none of this strategy stuff was apparent when we toured "Google Playground", the ultimate Swiss workplace!

-Having conquered my jealous feelings, I hopped on a tram to join my wife's birthday dinner...
+Having conquered my jealous feelings towards people working at Google Zurich, I hopped on a tram to join my wife's birthday dinner...